-Hello and welcome to my personal blog about old toy trains and toys.
+Welcome to my personal blog about old toy trains.

-I am a man in his early fifties that enjoys spending the warmer weather in the garden and around the outside of the house.
-On the flip side, living in Canada, the winters are long and can be boring, so I thought it would be fun and challenging to build a collection of something… and at the same time to write a blog about it!
+I’m a man in his early fifties that enjoys spending the summer in the garden and around the outside of the house.
+On the other hand, living in Canada, the winters are long and the garden is frozen!
+I made a conscious decision to collect something to fill in the off months.

-My toy train collection consists of an eclectic mixture of prewar O gauge pieces and a few truly antique large scale trains from all over the world.
+My toy train collection today consists of an eclectic mixture of prewar O gauge pieces from the late 1800s to the start of WW II and a few truly antique large scale trains from all over the world.

 This “virtual museum” of pictures of beautiful vintage toy trains and will be my little contribution towards promoting a hobby that was at one time called the “World’s Greatest Hobby”

-It is my hope that you enjoy this blog and the hobby.
+It is my hope that you enjoy this blog and the hobby of toy train collecting.

 P.S.
 If you want to contact me, you can email me here.